jianglicalifornia/Notes/eng_signalprocessing.md

 ## Example

-For normal mobile phones, we have two sets of sensors: accelerometers and position sensors (like GPS).
+For normal mobile phones, we have two sets of sensors: accelerometers and position sensors (like GPS, RSSI).
 Using the Kalman Filter can fust the sensor data and estimate the position.

 ** System definition **